Tinkerforge/doc/en/source/Hardware/Bricks/Master_Brick.rst

 2x Master Extensions.
 With all Bricks being Master Bricks in a stack up to 9 Master Bricks x 4 Bricklets each = 36 Bricklets can be connected to a single stack.

+The current Master Brick has hardware version 3.1.
+The differences to older version are described in the :ref:`legacy section <master_brick_lagecy>`.

 Technical Specifications